Makstein/SnowbreakGachaExport/Document/README_en.md

 ### Pull History

 - You need to choose the banner manually before refresh
+- Also need to open history page in game before refresh
 - Game Fullscreen or Fullsrenn windowed

 ### Tetris